 Somethings haven’t changed at all.
 That house on the left, is still around this very day.
 The buildings on the right have been demolished and replaced by new buildings.

-The Old Church Foundation of Amsterdam is officially the owner since May 1955.
+The Old Church Foundation of Amsterdam has been the official owner since May 1955.
 Between 1955 and 2012 this monument has been completely restored three times.
 It still function as a church, but most of the time it’s being used for expositions.